advanceid/ACORN-HAI/README.md

 ## Introduction

-The ACORN-HAI study, a prospective cohort conducted from September 2022 to February 2025, aims to establish a large-scale, multi-center, patient-centered surveillance network focusing on antimicrobial resistance in severe healthcare-associated infections.
+The ACORN-HAI study, a prospective cohort conducted from September 2022 to December 2024, aims to establish a large-scale, multi-center, patient-centered surveillance network focusing on antimicrobial resistance in severe healthcare-associated infections.
 It also lays the groundwork for future interventional clinical trials targeting multidrug-resistant infections by building microbiology laboratory capacity and developing robust data collection and sharing platforms.

-This README provides a step-by-step guide for conducting the analysis of the ACORN-HAI cohort using R. It covers key aspects such as baseline characteristics, antibiotic resistance, clinical outcomes, and antibiotic prescriptions, particularly highlighting **carbapenem-resistant *Acinetobacter* spp.
-(CRA)**, **third-generation cephalosporin-resistant Enterobacterales (3GCRE)**, **carbapenem-resistant Enterobacterales (CRE)**, **carbapenem-resistant *Pseudomonas* spp.
-(CRP)**,**vancomycin-resistant *Enterococcus* spp.
-(VRE)**, and **methicillin-resistant *Staphylococcus aureus* (MRSA)**.
+This README provides a step-by-step guide for conducting the analysis of the ACORN-HAI cohort using R. It covers key aspects such as baseline characteristics, antibiotic resistance, clinical outcomes, and antibiotic prescriptions, particularly highlighting **Carbapenem-resistant *Acinetobacter* (CRA)**, **Third-generation cephalosporin-resistant *Enterobacterales* (3GCRE)**, and **Carbapenem-resistant *Enterobacterales* (CRE)**.
 Throughout the guide, you will find explanations, code examples, and the implications of each component.

 ---